bigboomdesign/big-boom-directory/README.md

 As mentioned above for the `bbd_pt_description_wrap` filter, these actions are mainly intended to let users match the post type description to their specific theme.

+These filters do not fire for post types whose description is empty.

 #### Example

 This example gives the post type description the same layout as a single loop item for the Twentyfifteen theme.